Nubian ibex: Phylogeny

 The Nubian ibex shares a genus, Capra, with all other ibex and goats.
 Phylogenetic reconstructions of the ibex/goat family tree have mixed results, with different studies reaching different conclusions.

-One Y-chromosomal DNA analysis suggests two clades (subgroups) within the genus: The first clade contains domestic goats (C. hircus), wild goats (C. aegagrus), and markhors (C. falconeri).
+One Y-chromosomal DNA analysis suggests two clades (subgroups) within the genus; the first clade contains domestic goats (C. hircus), wild goats (C. aegagrus), and markhors (C. falconeri).
 The second clade contains all other ibex, including the Nubian ibex.
-In this analysis, the Nubian ibex is monophyletic (most closely related) to the Siberian ibex (C. sibirica).

-However, when the same study analyzed Mitochondrial DNA, it was suggested that all species in genus Capra are in one clade except for the Siberian ibex.
+In this analysis, the Nubian ibex is most closely related to the Siberian ibex (C. sibirica).
+However, when the same study analyzed mitochondrial DNA, it was suggested that all members of Capra are in one clade except for the Siberian ibex.
 The study's authors provide potential explanations for this discrepancy, including a possible ancient hybridization of the ancestors of the two Y-chromosome clades.

-A separate mitochondrial study suggests that the Nubian ibex forms a separate, more ancient offshoot from most other ibex and may be monophyletic with the Siberian ibex.
+A separate mitochondrial study suggests that the Nubian ibex forms a separate, more ancient offshoot from most other ibex.
 An additional Y-chromosomal DNA and mitochondrial DNA study concludes that Nubian ibex are most closely related to Ethiopia's Walia ibex (C. walie), and they may have separated about 800,000 years ago.
 Another study used multidimensional scaling (MDS) to suggest that Nubian ibex are more closely related to Alpine ibex and European ibex than to all others.